Issue(s)

 Y-axis End Plates

-- Loosen the motor coupler on the motor side
+- Loosen the set screw on the Y-axis motor coupler on the motor side (leave the set screw that is on the ballscrew side fastened)

-- Loosen the Y-axis end plates and ensure they sit flat against the Y-axis rails
+- Loosen the fasteners on the Y-axis end plates and ensure these plates sit flat against the Y-axis rails

 - Tighten the motor coupler